-This seminar considers topics from organizational science and strategic management that are related to organizational decision making.
-Topics include organizational power and politics, managerial cognition, strategy formulation, organizational learning, and organizational information processing.

-The course is concerned with how decisions and strategies are developed in organizations, rather than how they should be.
-The intent is to develop a better understanding of organizational decision making, particularly at the top management level and particularly when the task is strategy formulation.
-A related intent is to review and develop theories about organizational decision processes, and thereby help us predict the outcomes of these processes.
+This seminar considers topics from organisational science and strategic management that are related to organisational decision making.
+Topics include organisational power and politics, managerial cognition, strategy formulation, organisational learning, and organisational information processing.
+The course is concerned with how decisions and strategies are developed in organisations, rather than how they should be.
+The intent is to develop a better understanding of organisational decision making, particularly at the top management level and particularly when the task is strategy formulation.
+A related intent is to review and develop theories about organisational decision processes, and thereby help us predict the outcomes of these processes.
 The content of the course is based on the readings and in-class analysis of journal articles and book chapters.

-HRNM7305 Organizational Theory (2 Credits)
+HRNM7305: Organisational Theory (2 Credits)

-This foundation seminar aims to enhance participants' understanding of the impact of organizational structures and Managerial strategies and practices on people's behavior.
-Students will study the overall relationship of management and organization structure and their impact on the performance of individuals and groups within the organization.
+This foundation seminar aims to enhance participants' understanding of the impact of organisational structures and managerial strategies and practices on people's behaviour.
+Students will study the overall relationship of management and organisation structure and their impact on the performance of individuals and groups within the organisation.